nauam/Courses/docs/administration/projects/resource-model-sources/azure.md

 ### Adding Tags from Azure VM Tags

-You can add QW Control's node tags using Azure VM tags.
+You can add Rundeck's node tags using Azure VM tags.

 For example, create an Azure VM tags like:

-- QW Control-Tags=sometag1,sometag2
+- Rundeck-Tags=sometag1,sometag2

-`sometag1` and `sometag2` will be added as tags on QW Control nodes
+`sometag1` and `sometag2` will be added as tags on Rundeck nodes

 ### Adding custom tags from Azure VM files